With No Life Insurance, How Are Joint Mortgages Affected?

 Joint mortgage holders who consider this life insurance sometimes question whether each person should take an individual policy.

-This is not required and it may be financially smarter for only one of the mortgage holders to purchase the cover rather than both partners entering a joint insurance plan.
+This is not required, and it may be financially smarter for only one of the mortgage holders to purchase the cover rather than for both partners to enter a joint insurance plan.

 For example, if only one of the two people is employed and contributes to the mortgage payments, an individual life policy may be the best choice.